 The Administration encourages open, honest communication among staff, teachers, and students.
 A student may lodge a complaint by communicating orally or in writing to any teacher, administrator, admissions personnel, or staff member as indicated in this policy.
-All formal complaints must be submitted in writing to the Academy Director.
+All formal complaints must be submitted in writing to the Compliance Manager.
 The student's participation in the complaint procedure and the disposition of a student's complaint shall not limit or waive any of the student's rights or remedies.
-The student has a right to appeal to the Bureau of Private Postsecondary Education at the address below.
+The student has a right to appeal to the Bureau of Private Postsecondary Education at 1747 North Market Blvd., Suite 225, Sacramento, CA 95834; or 1-888-370-7589.